matomo-org/developer-documentation/docs/master/Piwik/Date.md

 ### `yesterday()` <a name="yesterday"></a>

-Returns a date object set to yesterday midnight
+Returns a date object set to yesterday at midnight in UTC.

 #### Signature